8 Science-Backed Benefits of Bone Broth + How To Make It

 Based on this research, some potential bone broth benefits may include:

-From science, we know that collagen, the body’s most abundant protein, is found in the gut lining, particularly the intestinal smooth muscle cells, and at a cellular level plays an important role in the integrity of the gut barrier (i.e., gut lining).
+From science, we know that collagen, the body’s most abundant protein, is found in the gut lining, particularly the intestinal smooth muscle cells2, and at a cellular level plays an important role in the integrity of the gut barrier3 (i.e., gut lining).

 More recently, clinical research has demonstrated that collagen supplementation can improve digestion and bloating.

-Indeed, research shows people with inflammatory bowel diseases tend to have lower levels of collagen in their blood than people without digestive system trouble.
+Indeed, research shows people with inflammatory bowel diseases tend to have lower levels of collagen5 in their blood than people without digestive system trouble.

 This is thought to be mediated by inflammatory processes of their condition.

-Speaking of inflammation, interestingly bone broth was investigated in a preclinical mouse model and it was found to be anti-inflammatory and to improve their ulcerative colitis symptoms.
+Speaking of inflammation, interestingly bone broth was investigated6 in a preclinical mouse model and it was found to be anti-inflammatory and to improve their ulcerative colitis symptoms.

-Bone broth provides the amino acid L-glutamine, which is known to support gut health by maintaining intestinal barrier integrity via tight junctions.
+Bone broth provides the amino acid L-glutamine, which is known to support gut health7 by maintaining intestinal barrier integrity via tight junctions.

 More research on collagen and gut physiology, as well as bone broth as a whole on gut health parameters, is needed in humans to understand this interesting area of research further.